 Note: Forms are appropriate for use by students, faculty, staff, family members, friends, and any other person who cares about an Amherst College student and the community standards found in our Student Code of Conduct.

-Choose this form if the student of concern has aggrieved you, another person, or has violated the community standards in our Student Code of Conduct.
-When the College receives this form, it will attempt to contact the sharing party (if not anonymous) for the purpose of discussing informal response or the initiation of an adjudication process.
+Choose this form if a student has aggrieved you, another person, or may have violated the community standards described in our Student Code of Conduct.
+When the College receives this form, Student Affairs staff will attempt to contact the sharing party (if not anonymous) to learn more.

 Use this form if you wish to share information about sexual misconduct that affects an Amherst College community member.
 This report will go directly to Laurie Frankl, Title IX Coordinator.
 This form contains FAQs and answers to guide the user.

-Choose this form if a student has committed plagiarism, has cheated during a quiz or exam, or has collaborated inappropriately.
+Choose this form if a student may have committed plagiarism, cheated during a quiz or exam, or has collaborated inappropriately.
 Faculty, students, staff, and others may use this form to identify possible intellectual responsibility violations.

 Even if you are unsure whether the incident involved bias, please go ahead and fill out our form anyway.
 We want to know what happened, and we’ll work with you on next steps.